 There are several things that can help you start to feel better.
 Looking after your health and talking to someone will help you get through this difficult time.

-You can read more about how other young people cope with grief and loss on the YoungMinds website.
+You can read more about how to deal with grief and loss on the YoungMinds website.

 Finding support for bereavement